Teens On A Disney Cruise

 Freedom

 Once you’re on board, you can give your teens quite a bit of freedom to choose their own activities and schedules.
 I remember that on Embarkation Day of our second cruise, as we finished our lunch, my son said, “Well, I’m headed to the club.
 See you later!”
 And I, his completely overprotective mother, felt fine with that.
 Short of falling off the ship, there wasn’t much trouble he could get into, and he knew how to use the Disney Navigator App to contact us.
-Which meant that I could enjoy some freedom too!
+That meant I could enjoy some freedom too!

 Clubs